Code-Institute-Submissions/paulday966-milestone1/README.md

 #### Gitpod

 I used Gitpod to write and save the html files and CSS and store the CSS in a folder.
 It was also used to upload the images and wireframes into seperate folders.
-All of the work was saved bit by bit by using git commands.
+All of the work was saved to the repository for this project bit by bit by using git commands.

 * [Gitpod](https://www.gitpod.io/)

 #### Embed Google Maps

-I used this to get the location of the cafe in Google Maps, and I was able to adjust the size of the map to my requirements.
+I used this website to input the cafe's location, so that the location comes up on the on screen Google Map.
+Before generating the code I needed I was able to adjust the size of the map to my requirements.
+Once the code was generated I pasted it into the info card and deleted the parts I didn't need.

 * [Embed Google Maps for website Maps generator for free](https://www.embedgooglemap.net/en/?gclid=Cj0KCQjwpNr4BRDYARIsAADIx9w2dCTRcQJCJxIXJn9gCWRinhuiUD1BjqXTQ-_3aUrx3Bvb5CRBA6EaAkWgEALw_wcB)